TheQwertiest/foo_spider_monkey_panel/docs/faq/jsp_to_smp_migration_guide.md

 It is rather simple to migrate your script from `foo_jscript_panel` to `foo_spider_monkey_panel`: you only need to perform all the steps listed below.
 Most of these can be automated by using `Find & Replace` command in your favourite text editor.

+Note: at the time of writing `foo_jscript_panel` is still in active development, hence this guide might not cover some incompatibilities that could've been introduced in newer versions of the component.

 #### Replace old headers:
 <details><summary markdown='span'>Before</summary>